LogtalkDotOrg/logtalk3/INSTALL.md

 conflicts when updating your git clone) use the provided installation script to copy the files that typically you want to play with and modify elsewhere.

-For POSIX systems, first, open a terminal, change the current directory to the Logtalk directory, and then type:
+For **POSIX** systems (macOS, Linux, ...), first, open a terminal, change the current directory to the Logtalk directory, and then type:

 	% cd scripts
 	% ./install.sh -p $HOME